-48. Regulation 112(1) (2017) and Schedule 4, paragraph 2 (2018) provide the criteria for course designation in respect of PG DSA.
-The requirements are:

-- a first degree or higher qualification should be an entry requirement to the course - a course duration of at least one AY - if the course is PT that began before_1 September 2014, it must be ordinarily possible to complete the course in not more than twice the period ordinarily required to complete an equivalent FT course.
-If the course is PT which began on or after 1 September 2014, it must be ordinarily possible to complete the course in not more than four times the period ordinarily required to complete an equivalent FT course. - the course is provided by a UK provider maintained or assisted by public funds - the course is not an ITT course, or a course taken as part of an employment-based teacher training scheme

-49. Courses need to be provided by publicly funded providers in Wales, Northern Ireland and Scotland and approved fee cap providers in England, in order to be automatically designated, although courses at other providers may be designated on application to Welsh Ministers.
-FT and PT Legal Practice courses and Bar Vocational courses are designated courses under the

-Regulations as the entry requirement to such courses is a first degree or higher.
-However, some of these courses are provided by private providers in Wales, Northern Ireland and Scotland and approved providers in England which have been designated specifically for PG DSA.
+- 51. Regulation 112(1) (2017) and Schedule 4, paragraph 2 (2018) provide the criteria for course designation in respect of PG DSA.
+The requirements are: - a first degree or higher qualification should be an entry requirement to the course - a course duration of at least one AY - if the course is PT that began before_1 September 2014, it must be ordinarily possible to complete the course in not more than twice the period ordinarily required to complete an equivalent FT course.
+If the course is PT which began on or after 1 September 2014, it must be ordinarily possible to complete the course in not more than four times the period ordinarily required to complete an equivalent FT course - the course is provided by a UK provider maintained or assisted by public funds - the course is not an ITT course, or a course taken as part of an employment-based teacher training scheme - 52.
+Courses need to be provided by publicly funded providers in Wales, Northern Ireland and Scotland and approved fee cap providers in England, in order to be automatically designated, although courses at other providers may be designated on application to Welsh Ministers.
+FT and PT Legal Practice courses and Bar Vocational courses are designated courses under the Regulations as the entry requirement to such courses is a first degree or higher.
+However, some of these courses are provided by private providers in Wales, Northern Ireland and Scotland and approved providers in England which have been designated specifically for PG

+DSA.
 PG courses provided by private providers must be designated for the students to receive DSA support.
 Students on PG ITT courses are potentially eligible for DSA under the UGFT or UGPT scheme.
 They are therefore not eligible for the PG DSA.

-50. The Welsh Ministers may designate courses for the award of PG DSA that are not automatically designated under the Regulations.
-A provider will be required to apply to the Welsh Ministers via the Higher Education Funding Council for Wales (HEFCW), in the same way as for UG courses, giving evidence of course aims and validation of the qualification.
-Course designation is considered an event and covered under point 17 above.
+53. The Welsh Ministers may designate courses for the award of PG DSA that are not automatically designated under the Regulations.
+A provider will be required to apply to the Welsh Ministers in the same way as for UG courses, giving evidence of course aims and validation of the qualification.
+Designation in the middle of the AY will allow payment of the DSA to cover the whole AY in which designation takes place.